 How do you record the show?

-We meet each Wednesday on Skype and discuss the latest topics we want to cover.
-Often the discussions in the pre-show end up in the edited show.
-We each record our audio with Quicktime and then send the recording to Tim on Dropbox.
-We use Blue Microphones (3 Yeti & 1 Snowball.)
+We meet each Wednesday on Zoom.us and discuss the latest topics we want to cover.
+Often the discussions in the pre-show or after-show end up in the edited show.
+We each record our audio individually with Quicktime and then send the recording to Tim on Dropbox.
+We use Shure SMB7 and Blue Microphones (1 Yeti & 1 Snowball.)
 Tim tries to match the volume, filter out external noise (A/C and Mac fan noise.)
-Then a final edit and mixdown on Logic Pro X. The file is saved as an mp3 and uploaded to our web server, usually on Saturday.
+Then a final edit and mixdown on Logic Pro X. The file is saved as an mp3 and uploaded to our hosts on firesdie.fm, usually on Saturday.

 Is Mark really buddies with Tim Cook?